ycechungAI/goose/documentation/docs/guides/recipes/session-recipes.md

 <Tabs>
   <TabItem value="ui" label="Goose Desktop" default>
    :::warning
-   You cannot create a recipe from an existing recipe session - the "Make recipe from this session" option will be disabled.
+   You cannot create a recipe from an existing recipe session, but you can view or [edit the recipe](#edit-recipe).
    :::

-   1. While in the session you want to save as a recipe, click the menu icon **⋮** in the top right corner
+   1. While in the session you want to save as a recipe, click the gear icon `⚙️` in the top right corner
    2. Select **Make recipe from this session**
    3. In the dialog that appears:
-      - Name the recipe
+      - Provide a **title** for the recipe
-      - Provide a description
+      - Provide a **description**
+      - A set of **instructions** will also be automatically generated.
+Review and edit as needed.
+      - Provide an optional initial **prompt** to display in the chat box.
       - Some **activities** will be automatically generated.
 Add or remove as needed.
-      - A set of **instructions** will also be automatically generated.
-Review and edit as needed.
    4. Copy the recipe URL and use it however you like (e.g., share it with teammates, drop it in documentation, or keep it for yourself)

   </TabItem>